cycleuser/briefcase-offline/readme.md

 ## Briefcase with Offline tools

-download the JDK and Android_SDK folders, and go to the downloaded path
+Download the JDK and Android_SDK folders, and go to the downloaded path.

+For Windows, you may need to run code below on powershell.

 ```Powershell
 # SetEnvironmentVariables.ps1